 - The number of directors and positions which typically include the president, vice president, treasurer, and secretary;

 - The board meeting frequency, location, and procedures;

-- The process for removing or adding a board member or director;
+- The process for removing or adding new members or director;

 - The procedures for corporate record-keeping, including the location of the record book and rules for inspection of records;

 - The authorization requirements for entering into contracts and obligations;